Learn more, Share information, Celebrate your uniqueness.

 For many people with ADHD, common problems include Chronic Disorganization of our environment, a lack of awareness of time, and problems with starting and/or finishing tasks.
 Lack of awareness of ADHD symptoms further complicates the issue.
 Not knowing WHY you struggle invites other’s criticism and causes shame and doubt that you will ever “grow up.”

 Between high school and young adulthood, I struggled.
 Didn’t turn in one single English paper at college, kept changing majors and after 4-years of incompletes and credits that didn’t add up, I had nothing to show for my efforts.
-Outside of school, I often lost my keys, regularly ran out of gas, frequently lost my car in parking lots and worse, almost always neglected to eat on schedule.
+Outside of school, I often lost my keys, regularly ran out of gas, frequently lost my car in parking lots, almost always neglected to eat on schedule, and worse.
 I had a hard time keeping a job, mail piled up, bills were often overdue, and laundry waited until I ran out of clothes.

-But after I married and bought a house, I was lost.
-I bought a number of beginner cookbooks as well a many on cleaning and organizing trying to learn just HOW in THE WORLD other people could do it.
 A husband and children around the house REALLY complicated my life.
+I was lost.
+I bought a number of beginner cookbooks as well as many cleaning and organizing books trying to learn just HOW in THE WORLD other people could do it.
 I was having a difficult time meeting my own and societal expectations of womanhood.
 I just wasn’t “normal” and I felt like a failure much of the time.

 I DID make it through some very busy years, but usually by “putting out fires,” rather than managing my days and tasks well or without a lot of negative consequences.
 I went into action in emergency situations, when feeling ashamed, or facing deadlines, but they were mostly hit and miss solutions.
-Sometimes, I was actually interested in getting something and could get that thing done, but regularly failed to deal with everyday matters.
-One of the areas I struggled was around the household.
+Sometimes, I was actually interested in a task and could get that thing done, but regularly failed to deal with everyday matters.
+One of the areas I really struggled with was managing household chores.

 WHAT I KNEW THEN

 After discovering ADHD in my thirties, my eyes were opened as to why my life kept getting “off the track.”
-Although I wouldn’t be diagnosed for 5 more years, I found a local support group htttp://addfreesources.net/find-support-for-adhd/ and began to learn how my “brain worked.”
+Although I wouldn’t be diagnosed for 5 more years, I found a local support group and began to learn how my “brain worked.”
 I discovered that I didn’t have to do it all myself and learned to ask for help.
+I’ve put together resources that can help you Find Support.

-In time, I developed strategies, until I had some semblance of order in my life.
+In time, I developed strategies and finally enjoyed some semblance of order in my life.
 F.L.Y.
-Lady tips with Marla Ciley, became my go-to method by my forties.
+Lady tips with Marla Cilley became my go-to method by my forties, but it was far more complicated than I needed.
 ADD-Friendly Ways to Organize by Judith Kolberg and Kathleen Nadeau, Ph.D. was also a great help.
-(Updated in 2016 to include apps, online calendars, and other computer or smart phone-based technology.)
+(Updated in 2016 to include apps, online calendars, and other computer or smartphone-based technology.)
 Most importantly, I began to accept myself, “warts and all.”
 My goal was no longer perfection, but simplicity and “good enough.”

 Step-by-step, I began to create habits, use systems and build personalized routines that were unique to my needs and abilities.
 I’ve collected a number of goodies that outline ideas that have inspired me and provided a framework on which to build.